Essential Tools for Framer Website Performance (2026)

 Research shows that 53% of mobile users leave if a page takes longer than three seconds to load, highlighting the need for continuous speed monitoring.

-By using tools like Google PageSpeed Insights and GTmetrix, you can diagnose issues before they affect visitors and apply speed optimisation techniques to keep your site running smoothly.
+By using tools like Google PageSpeed Insights and GTmetrix, you can diagnose issues before they affect visitors and apply speed optimization techniques to keep your site running smoothly.
 For instance, Formula Bot improved its landing page speed by 75% by identifying and fixing unoptimised elements during its transition to Framer.

 1.2 Continuous Improvement vs. One-Time Checks